Making systems work better for health

 Organizational Capacity Building

 One Health Workforce Next Generation Initiative

 The USAID One Health Workforce Next Generation Initiative is a five-year, $85 million initiative designed to build a transdisciplinary workforce in One Health to support the detection and control of zoonotic infections, antimicrobial resistance, and other health threats.
-Under prime partner University of California - Davis One Health Institute, Ata Health leads the organizational development program to help build the organizational sustainability of two regional One Health training networks in Africa and Southeast Asia, including their progress to direct USAID funding.
+Under prime partner University of California - Davis One Health Institute, Ata Health leads the organizational development program to help build the organizational sustainability of two regional One Health training networks in Africa and Southeast Asia, including their progress to direct USAID funding awards.

 HRSA Global Reach II

 The HRSA Global Reach II initiative is a five-year initiative funded up to $100 million that aims to: formulate high quality solutions for HIV control, and translate new science related to mitigating the impact of global pandemics in the HIV response.
 Under prime partner JHPIEGO, Ata Health will develop sustainable peer learning collaboratives of subnational human resources managers, strengthen human resource information systems and use of HR data, and build organizational capacity of key local public sector HIV organizations for improved performance and sustainability.